 I felt the temperature drop by at least a few degrees, the moment I entered the cave.
 It has so much to offer that as an ignorant city dweller I couldn’t even imagine.

-Meghalaya caves are known for its magnificent limestone structures but what impressed me the most was the ancient marine fossils.
+Meghalaya caves are known for their magnificent limestone structures but what impressed me the most was the ancient marine fossils.
 It was absolutely thrilling experience for me.

 I have earlier written a detailed post about caving experience in Meghalaya.
 Check out if you are interested in finding out more.

 One more place worth a visit is the double-decker living root bridge in Cherrapunji.
 It involves about 2.5 hours of arduous trek one way.
 So, you need to keep aside one full day for visiting this bridge.